ZapRowsdower910/moody-hue/README.md

 - Rooms - Categories lights into rooms.
 Helps ease apply effects to whole rooms.
 Enables logging into / out of the house.
 Loggin into the house during the day will schedule a configured rooms lights to turn on when sunset starts.
           Loggin out of the house will turn off all the lights and put the service into a sleep mode until login.
 - Weather - Use a light to give a visual forcast.

+To install application clone git repository or use 'sudo npm install moody-hues'.
+Modify the config.js file with the IP address where the rest end point should live.

+To start the application: node hue.js